EthanGrant1/GVSU-CIS350-RhythmWare/docs/high_level_tasks.md

   * Name: Flesh Out GUI Functionality
   * Description: Finish implementing the function for all GUI buttons and rework / tweak the design of the GUI overall.
   * Expected Time to Complete: Will evolve as features get implemented and will most likely be iterated on throughout the entire project cycle.
-  * Person(s) Responsible: Roman Brancato (Song selection menu design), Ethan Grant (Programming / Design / Graphics), Brian Turmbo and David Geisel (RESPONSIBILITIES GO HERE)
+  * Person(s) Responsible: Roman Brancato (Song selection menu design), Ethan Grant (Programming / Design / Graphics), David Geisel (Programming), Brian Turmbo (RESPONSIBILITIES GO HERE)

 * Task 5
   * Name: Button Press Functionality